Microsoft women filed 238 discrimination and harassment complaints

 Microsoft had argued that the number of womens’ human resources complaints should be secret because publicizing the outcomes could deter employees from reporting future abuses.

-A court-appointed official found that scenario“far too remote a competitive or business harm” to justify keeping the information sealed.
+A court-appointed official found that scenario “far too remote a competitive or business harm” to justify keeping the information sealed.

 Reporting by Dan Levine; Additional reporting by Salvador Rodriguez; Editing by Bill Rigby, Edwina Gibbs and Bernadette Baum